bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 | `placeholder` | The placeholder text for the new tag input element                                                    |
 | `state`       | Sets the contextual state of the control.
 Set to `true` (for valid), `false` (for invalid), or `null` |

-For additional props, see the component reference section at hte bottom of this page.
+For additional props, see the component reference section at the bottom of this page.

 The focus and validation state styling of the component relies upon BootstrapVue's custom CSS.